sams-chw/Hippocampal-Volume-Quantification-in-Alzheimers-Progression/validation_plan.md

 ## How was the training data collected?

-The data we are using is the "Hippocampus" dataset from the Medical Decathlon competition.
+We are using the "Hippocampus" dataset from the Medical Decathlon competition.
 This dataset is stored as a collection of NIFTI files, with one file per volume, and one file per corresponding segmentation mask.
 The original images here are T2 MRI scans of the full brain.
 In this dataset we are using cropped volumes where only the region around the hippocampus has been cut out.

 ## How did you label your training data?